 In another study, andrographis reduced the severity of cold symptoms by the second day of treatment when subjects took 1,200 milligrams/day.
 By day four, symptoms were even further improved.

 There’s evidence that the extract from the dark purple berries of the Elder tree could be useful in fighting cold and flu symptoms.

-Results from a study published in 2004 confirmed that adults suffering from flu symptoms who took elderberry syrup experienced symptom relief up to four days earlier than subjects who took a placebo.
+Results from The Journal of International Medical Research study confirmed that adults suffering from flu symptoms who took elderberry syrup experienced symptom relief up to four days earlier than subjects who took a placebo.